juliustao/juliustao.github.io/_posts/2021-12-18-win11-wsl2-vscode-ssh.md

 [creating new SSH keys](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement) is straightforward.

-Configuring the SSH agent with
+Configuring the `ssh-agent` with
 [automatic startup and the key](https://dmtavt.com/post/2020-08-03-ssh-agent-powershell/) is also simple.

 The last step is to check if I can SSH with Powershell to the server.
 For security purposes, I must connect to the target server `deep-gpu-1.csail.mit.edu` through the jump server `jump.csail.mit.edu`.
-An inconvenient externality is that I must verify my password twice.
+For both connections, I must type my password.

 Good news!
 I can SSH successfully.
 What about VSCode?